daniellowrie/update_script/README.md

 - Replace the old `a1` and `r1` strings with your modified version and save.

-Going to work on building a better mousetrap as this was just an initial attempt to make something 'malicious' that could bypass Defender.
+Going to work on building a better mousetrap as this was just a PoC at making something 'malicious' that could bypass Defender. <p>